mibes/couch-rs/README.md

 **Supports CouchDB 2.0 and up.**

 Be sure to check [CouchDB's Documentation](http://docs.couchdb.org/en/latest/index.html) in detail to see what's possible.

+The 0.7 version is based on the 0.6 release from https://github.com/YellowInnovation/sofa.
+It has been updated to the Rust 2018 edition standards and compiles against the latest serde and reqwest libraries.

 ## Running tests